usnistgov/FIPS201/_FIPS201/system.md

 ## 3.2 PIV Card Lifecycle Activities {#s-3-2}

-The PIV Card lifecycle consists of seven activities.
-The activities that take place during fabrication and pre-personalization of the card at the manufacturer are not considered a part of this lifecycle model.
+The PIV Card lifecycle consists of seven activities. [^DPCLifecyle] The activities that take place during fabrication and pre-personalization of the card at the manufacturer are not considered a part of this lifecycle model.
 [Figure 3-2](#fig-3-2) presents these PIV activities and depicts the PIV Card request as the initial activity and PIV Card termination as the end of life.

+[^DPCLifecycle]: The lifecyle activities of derived PIV credential are described in SP 800-157.

 [Figure 3-2.
 PIV Card Lifecycle Activities](#fig-3-2){:name="fig-3-2"}